dcyoung/dcyoung.github.io/_pages/resume.md

 > Cognitive training software provides exercises whose completion strengthens certain cognitive processes.
 We seek to develop listening training software in the form of compelling video games playable on smartphones that naturally encourage individuals to complete their auditory training.
 The goal of this work is to optimize the function of hearing assist devices such as hearing aids and cochlear implants, as well as to enable individuals with a newly correct hearing deficit to learn to communicate effectively.

+---

 # Education

-I absolutely love learning.
-Noteworthy coursework is outlined below.

 ## Graduate - University of Illinois Urbana-Champaign

-### Computer Science
+M.S. in Computer Science w/ a focus on aritifical intelligence.

+GPA 3.92/4.0

+Relevant coursework outlined below.

+**Computer Science**

 - Artificial Intelligence
 - Models of Cognitive Process